Sexual dimorphism: Humans

+A study, carried out by analyzing annual world rankings from 1980 to 1996, found that males' running times were, on average, 10% faster than females', due to wider hips in females being a biomechanical disadvantage for running.
+This is because wider hips lead to a larger Q-angle (the angle between the hip and knee), which alters the alignment of the lower limbs in females.
+This would affect the efficiency of force transmission through the legs during running, and also less efficient running biomechanics compared to males with narrower hips and longer femurs.
+However, females have higher fatigue resistance than males, being able to resist fatigue better than males at submaximal efforts.

 In early adolescence, females are on average taller than males (as females tend to go through puberty earlier), but males, on average, surpass them in height in later adolescence and adulthood.
 In the United States, adult males are on average 9% taller and 16.5% heavier than adult females.

 Males typically have larger tracheae and branching bronchi, with about 30 percent greater lung volume per body mass.
-On average, males have larger hearts, 10 percent higher red blood cell count, higher hemoglobin, hence greater oxygen-carrying capacity.
+On average, males have larger hearts, slower heart rates, 10 percent higher red blood cell count, higher hemoglobin, hence greater oxygen-carrying capacity.
 They also have higher circulating clotting factors (vitamin K, prothrombin and platelets).
 These differences lead to faster healing of wounds and lower sensitivity to nerve pain after injury.
 In males, pain-causing injury to the peripheral nerve occurs through the microglia, while in females it occurs through the T cells (except in pregnant women, who follow a male pattern).

 Females typically have more white blood cells (stored and circulating), as well as more granulocytes and B and T lymphocytes.
 Additionally, they produce more antibodies at a faster rate than males, hence they develop fewer infectious diseases and succumb for shorter periods.
 Ethologists argue that females, interacting with other females and multiple offspring in social groups, have experienced such traits as a selective advantage.
 Females have a higher sensitivity to pain due to aforementioned nerve differences that increase the sensation, and females thus require higher levels of pain medication after injury.
 Hormonal changes in females affect pain sensitivity, and pregnant women have the same sensitivity as males.
 Acute pain tolerance is also more consistent over a lifetime in females than males, despite these hormonal changes.
-Despite differences in the physical feeling, both sexes have similar psychological tolerance to (or ability to cope with and ignore) pain.
+Despite differences in physical feeling, both sexes have similar psychological tolerance to (or ability to cope with and ignore) pain.